Carriacou: History

 In 1870, Stephen Joseph Perry led a British government expedition to observe a solar eclipse at Carriacou.
 In the 19th century, the Pierrot Mas was first introduced to Carriacou.
 In 1922, Petite Charles first introduced the Jab Jab (Devil) Mas to Carriacou.
 The telephone system began operating in 1961 on Carriacou.
 Bishop's College was the first secondary school in Carriacou; it was opened in 1964 by the Anglican Church.
 In 1965, the Carriacou Regatta began.
 In 1965?1968 Lauriston airport/airstrip was opened.
 On October 31, 1975, the Carriacou Carib Organization (CCO) began.

 The inhabitants of Carriacou perform the "Big Drum" or "Nation," dance which celebrates their West African ancestors who were brought to the island during slavery.
 These Big Drum dances are usually performed at "Maroons" village festivals or fetes, where food and drink are prepared.
 They can also be danced at wakes and tombstone feasts in honour of dead relatives.
 The Quadrille dance is also performed on the island during festivals and historic events.

 A traditional boat-building culture located in the village of Windward, on the north-eastern side of the island.
 Carriacou's people of Scottish and Irish ancestry are concentrated here.

 Carriacouans have migrated to the United Kingdom, and especially to the county town of Huddersfield.
-It is said that if you live in Carriacou you will have a family member in Huddersfield, and if you live in Huddersfield you will surely know someone from Carriacou.
 Other English locations where Kayaks (nickname for people from Carriacou) congregate is London.
 The rector of St Stephens is the Archbishop of Canterbury's Visitor to the Windward Island diocese.
 The United States, particularly New York City, is home to a significant number of Carriacouans.
 Many Carriacouans do return for holidays or to retire "back home".